Mario Kart cannot be stopped. Dread it. Run from it. Destiny arrives all the same. And now, it’s here. Or should I say, Mario Kart is.

 The controls, however, leave a lot to be desired.
 Having to rely on a D-Pad on a game featuring challenging tracks (I don’t think I’m bad at this game, but it’s very possible) is frustrating.
 Multiplayer matches often feel like they come down to whoever messed up the least.

 Super Mario Kart is the game everyone at a barcade is excited to play until they’ve played it.
-Newcomers will drag you over to relive days of old before realizing there’s a much better alternative if you want to take a trip down nostalgia lane.
+Newcomers will drag you over to relive old days before realizing there’s a much better alternative if you want to take a trip down nostalgia lane.

 We need to, however, address the elephant in the room: snaking.

 Mario Kart DS ultimately came down to “who can perform constant mini-boosts” best.
 Any and all strategy (yes, I’m talking about strategy in a Mario Kart game) was thrown out the window.
-Races were determined by who could cheese and gimmick the game most successfully.
+Instead, races were determined by who could successfully cheese and gimmick the game.

-For that, I gotta keep a great game down.
+For that, I have to keep a great game down.

 Mario Kart Super Circuit